ArduPilot/ardupilot_wiki/common/source/docs/common-limited-firmware.rst

 Additional Exclusions
 =====================

-Additional Exclusions for: Sparky2, OMNIBUSF7V2, KakuteF7, KakuteF7 Mini and older versions of the Pixhawk (with the RevA, RevY and Rev1 of the STM32F427 chip)
+Additional Exclusions for: Sparky2, OMNIBUSF7V2, KakuteF7, and older versions of the Pixhawk (with the RevA, RevY and Rev1 of the STM32F427 chip)

    -  **Common to all vehicles**